 In the morning we leave John at the lower cabin – he claims he’s a “malingerer”– and head up the center of the cirque.
 We skin over rolling mounds of rock pushed into heaps by glacial forces which might be explained to us were Mr. Beeler present.
 High clouds shield the top of Stinkingwater Peak and Toby, Nick, Leo and I leave Mike and the others as they consider skiing its south facing couloir.
 Mike points us toward the north-west facing couloir between Jerry’s and Sunlight Peak.
 Mike calls it the "Green Wall Couloir" because of its lichen covered walls.
 It is the obvious line in the middle of the cirque that connects Jerry's and Sunlight Peak.
 Its North West aspects makes it seem the safer bet on this rapidly warming Memorial Weekend Sunday.

 When we leave the next day John gives us meat sticks as a parting gift and tells us, “Don’t say I never did anything for you.”
 Toby, Nick and I drive back home through Yellowstone and Nick is ready in the morning to present his project to his class.
 His sunburn is of epic proportions, the pattern of his goggles is seared into his face.
-But, he aces the presentation.
+He looks like he's just emerged from a high altitude mine, but aces the presentation about his hand built bicycle.

 Lewis Kennedy Morse, The Price-Fixing of Copper, The Quarterly Journal of Economics, Vol. 33, Oxford University Press